vivinano/MudaeAutoBot/README.md

 This is completely automated it doesnt need to take any input after inital set up If you need assistance with the use of the bot.
 Let me know and I will try to assist

+# Optimize the snipes
+if you run $settings within your mudae server you can obtain the snipe protections timers if you set them accordingly you can usually snipe before a "Human user" can react to snipe

 # requirments
 discord.py